aicwebtech/Bible-SuperSearch-WordPress-Plugin/readme.txt

 1. Advanced Options

 == Changelog ==

+= 4.3.2 =
+* Bugfix: Fixed breakage in the 'limit search to' presets.
+When one of the preset values were selected, it would revert to 'Passage(s) Listed Below (or above), with the passage set to 'value'
+* Improved plugin description

 = 4.3.1 =
 * Bugfix: New download dialog breaks when requesting two or more Bibles, but leaving the last Bible selector empty.